 - Get the Chase Sapphire Preferred® Card if you want the option of turning points into real airline miles and hotel points, plus great trip delay and cancellation coverage.
 If you travel more than a couple times a year it’s a great choice.

-- Consider the Bank of America® Travel Rewards credit card - 25,000 Bonus Points Offer if you want a $0 annual fee card and a decent earning with no foreign transaction fees, but you don’t want to earn real airline miles or hotel points.
-If you’re a Bank of America Preferred Rewards client, you can also earn up to nearly 3 points per dollar on all purchases, though we wouldn’t go out of our way to become a Preferred Rewards level client if you aren’t one already.
+- Consider the Bank of America® Travel Rewards credit card if you want a $0 annual fee card and a decent earning with no foreign transaction fees, but you don’t want to earn real airline miles or hotel points.
+If you’re a Bank of America Preferred Rewards member, you can also earn up to nearly 3 points per dollar on all purchases, though we wouldn’t go out of our way to become a Preferred Rewards level member if you aren’t one already.

 Here’s a rundown of the main features of each card:

-- Chase Sapphire Preferred® Card: The card earns 2X points on travel and dining at restaurants worldwide & 1 point per dollar spent on all other purchases, and earns Ultimate Rewards® points that you can use to buy travel on most airlines, or transfer into real airline miles with 6 airlines, including United and Southwest.
+- Chase Sapphire Preferred® Card: The card earns 2X points on travel and dining at restaurants & 1 point per dollar spent on all other purchases worldwide, and earns Ultimate Rewards® points that you can use to buy travel on most airlines, or transfer into real airline miles with 6 airlines, including United and Southwest.
 You can also turn them into real hotel points with 3 hotel chains, including Hyatt and Marriott.
-It has a $0 Intro for the First Year, then $95 annual fee.
+It has a $95 annual fee.

-- Bank of America® Travel Rewards credit card - 25,000 Bonus Points Offer: The card earns Earn 1.5 points per $1 spent on all purchases, has a $0 annual fee, and the points let you cover the cost of any travel you purchase with your card.
-Preferred Rewards clients earn up to nearly 3 points per dollar on all spending.
+- Bank of America® Travel Rewards credit card: The card earns Earn 1.5 points per $1 spent on all purchases, has a $0 annual fee, and the points let you cover the cost of any travel you purchase with your card.
+Preferred Rewards members earn up to nearly 3 points per dollar on all spending.

 - Both cards have no foreign transaction fees and have an EMV chip built in with signature priority.